AnnaMB64/MowerTract-WV-restoration/README.md

 #### Mapbox Style

-Classic Mapbox Satellite with some customizations, such as __________

-I customized this style to change road colors in the main frame, and as as you zoom out other names and boundaries appear, such as county names, state abbreviations, ocean names, and country names.
+I chose the Classic Mapbox Satellite and made minimal customizations due to the amount of time spent cleaning up and styling my data.

 #### Upload Data to QGIS